By Marjorie Munsterberg

 Article in a popular magazine:

-The specific date of the issue is given after the underlined name of the magazine, in order of day, month, year, and then the page follows after a comma.
+The specific date of the issue is given after the underlined name of the magazine, in order of day, month, year, and then the page number follows after a comma.

 Article in a newspaper: